Esraaelsisy/funda-playwright/README.md

 # Funda Test Automation with Playwright & TypeScript

-This repository hosts automated tests for the Funda website, built with Playwright and TypeScript.
-It adheres to best practices such as the Page Object Model (POM) and Data-Driven Testing (DDT) design patterns, with features like localization support, cookie management, and reusable fixtures for efficient and scalable testing.
+This repository hosts a Whole Framework of automation test suite for Funda website, built with Playwright and TypeScript.
+It adheres to best practices such as the Page Object Model (POM) and Data-Driven Testing (DDT) design patterns, with features like localization support, cookie management, CI/CD Integration and reusable fixtures for efficient and scalable testing.

 ## Table of Contents